run-ai/docs/docs/Administrator/Cluster-Setup/node-downtime.md

         kubeadm token create --print-join-command

 * This would output a ``kubeadm join`` command.
-Run the command on the worker node in order for it to re-join the Kubernetes cluster.
+Run the command on the worker node for it to re-join the Kubernetes cluster.

 * Verify that the node is joined by running: